hofstadter-io/hof-docs/content/first-example/adding-a-web-client/_index.md

 ---
-title: "Multi-language Output"
+title: "Adding a Web Client"
-brief: "by adding a web frontend"
+brief: "and our second technology"

 weight: 30
 ---